 I first had a kimchi burger about ten years ago.
 I can still remember chomping on that burger with just a bun... no ketchup, no mayonnaise, no lettuce and no tomato.
 It was that good.
 Okay, I had two burgers, lol.
 I couldn't help myself.
-I have since created my own version, much with less sugar than most recipes.
+I have since created my own version, with much less sugar than most recipes.
 I'm not a big fan of sugar except for balancing the acidity of tomatoes in spaghetti sauce or fostering bark creation on slow roasted ribs.
 Kimchi burgers also need sugar to balance the acidic nature of the fermented cabbage but I felt other recipes simply contained too much.

 Chop the kimchi into small pieces, much like you would for onions being added to a ground meat mix.
 Too large and the burger falls apart.
 Too small and you don't get a hit of flavor offered by a larger piece of pungent kimchi.
 I tend toward the larger chop cause I like chunks rather than a homogeneous mix of ingredients.
 The choice is yours and how you like your burgers.
 Just a little friendly advice :)